National Treasure (franchise): Future

 In May 2008, director and producer Jon Turteltaub stated that the filmmakers involved with the series will take their time in developing another National Treasure sequel.
 By September 2008, producer Jerry Bruckheimer officially confirmed that a third film is under development, with a script being written that November.
 In May 2010, Bruckheimer stated that the first draft of the screenplay was completed.
 In May 2016, Nicolas Cage confirmed the film was still undergoing rewrites and fact-checking their historical accuracy during the process of being developed.
 In September 2017, Bruckheimer revealed that a script was completed, but Disney was not satisfied with the story.
 By July 2018, Turtletaub reiterated that a script was "close", but that Disney was still not on board with the story.

 In January 2020, after years of being in development hell, a third film was officially in development with Chris Bremner hired to write a new script.
 In May, Bruckheimer stated that the intent is for all of the original cast from the previous films reprise their respective roles.
 By March 2022, Nicolas Cage stated that he has not yet seen the script, casting doubt on the realization of a third film.
 In April of the same year, the actor indicated that the film had been delayed with The Walt Disney Company favoring the television series instead.
 In August 2022, Bruckheimer stated that the script had been finished and was being sent to Cage for approval.

+In March 2024, following the release of the Disney+ TV series National Treasure: Edge of History, Cage stated he had no interest in returning for a third film.
+However, in an interview with National Treasure Hunt Podcast (May 29), Director Jon Turteltaub stated the movie was "100% going ahead with the original cast, with potential for previous adversaries to return".
+By May of the same year, Jerry Bruckheimer confirmed that Ted Elliott, who was previously writing a Pirates of the Caribbean 6 script, was the writer of National Treasure 3.
+Ted Elliot later revealed to the National Treasure Hunt podcast that he has been working on the project, completed his first draft of the script with "familiar faces" in the story, and that the TV series National Treasure: Edge of History is also being treated as canon.

+In October 2025, the producer stated that the script is nearing completion while acknowledging that Cage is slated to reprise his role.